Papilledema

 Papilledema or papilloedema is optic disc swelling that is caused by increased intracranial pressure due to any cause.
 The swelling is usually bilateral and can occur over a period of hours to weeks.
 Unilateral presentation is extremely rare.

 In intracranial hypertension, the optic disc swelling most commonly occurs bilaterally.
 When papilledema is found on fundoscopy, further evaluation is warranted because vision loss can result if the underlying condition is not treated.
-Further evaluation with a CT or MRI of the brain and/or spine is usually performed.
+Further evaluation with a CT scan or MRI of the brain and/or spine is usually done.
 Recent research has shown that point-of-care ultrasound can be used to measure optic nerve sheath diameter for detection of increased intracranial pressure and shows good diagnostic test accuracy compared to CT.
 Thus, if there is a question of papilledema on fundoscopic examination or if the optic disc cannot be adequately visualized, ultrasound can be used to rapidly assess for increased intracranial pressure and help direct further evaluation and intervention.
 Unilateral papilledema can suggest a disease in the eye itself, such as an optic nerve glioma.

 Signs and symptoms

+Despite being classically referred to as a key symptom of rising intracranial pressure, papilledema is often not present in patients seen in an acute setting such as an emergency room.
+Many urgent cases of increased ICP only have identifiable papilledema after a day or more.

-In the early stages, papilledema may be asymptomatic or present with a headache.
-It can progress to enlargement of the blind spot, blurring of vision, visual obscurations (inability to see in a particular part of the visual field for a period of time).
-Ultimately, total loss of vision can occur.
+Early on, papilledema may be discovered on examination with an ophthalmoscope without any changes in patient vision.
+It can progress to enlargement of the blind spot, blurring of vision, a concentric blind spot pattern, or diplopia (double vision).
+Ultimately, total loss of vision can occur, as well as other patterns of permanent injury to the optic nerve.

-The signs of papilledema that are seen using an ophthalmoscope include:
+The signs of papilledema that may be seen using an ophthalmoscope include: